 Life at AT&T was very formal.
 Jackets and ties were required at all times.
 This was the headquarters of the world's largest, wealthiest, most technologically savvy company.
 Everything was first class, including airlines, and accommodations worldwide.
 One never knew when he will bump into the Chairman of The Board.
 We hosted dignitaries and delegations from all over the world.
 I became an accomplished speaker, master of the power point (at that time it was a carousel full of 35mm slides artfully prepared by the graphic department.)
-I was making presentations to very sophisticated audiences.
-One has to come from the seaman experience of Amerigo Vespucci to really appreciate the change of scenery.
+I was making presentations to very that earning an MBA would complement my heavy engineering background, a classical preparation for a career within the Bell System.
+It was a modernistic complex located in downtown Newark, a city which was laid waste by the firestorms following the assassination of Martin King.
+I attended evening classes twice a week for a period of three years.
+It represented a commuting challenge.